chieric03/chieric03/README.md

 # 👋 Hi, I'm Eric Chi

-🎓 Math/Econ with a Specalization in Computing at UCLA 🐻 🔬 My main personal research dives into machine learning and its application in data analysis with an emphasis on financial markets
+🎓 I am a Math/Econ with a Specalization in Computing 4th year at UCLA 🐻 🔬 My personal research dives into machine learning and its application in data analysis with an emphasis on financial markets

 ---